Revision

 raise and support defense forces, but no appropriation of money to that use

-shall be for a longer term than two years; and standing armies, in time of peace,
+shall be for a longer term than three years; and standing armies,

-are dangerous to liberty and therefore ought to be avoided, as far as the
+in time of peace, are dangerous to liberty and therefore ought to be avoided,

-circumstances and protection of the community will admit; and in all cases, the
+as far as the circumstances and protection of the community will admit; and in

 provide for the defense of the United States;